corcorana/restingIAF/iaf_short.md

 Datasets exceeding 120 s were trimmed to this duration in order to reduce variability in the quantity of data analysed per participant.

 ### IAF analysis parameters
-Initial parameters for the IAF analysis were determined on the basis of preliminary testing with an independent set of resting-state data.
-These data were collected as part of a separate EEG protocol.
+Initial parameters for the IAF analysis were determined on the basis of preliminary testing on an independent dataset collected as part of a separate EEG protocol.

-We implemented `pwelch` with a 1024 sample Hamming window (i.e. 4 times the sampling rate raised to the next power of 2), yielding a frequency resolution of ~0.24 Hz (window overlap was 50% by default).
+We implemented `pwelch` with a 1024 sample Hamming window (i.e. 4 times the sampling rate raised to the next power of 2; window overlap = 50%), yielding a frequency resolution of ~0.24 Hz.
-$F_w$ was defined as 11 samples (i.e. frequency bins), corresponding to a frequency span of ~2.69 Hz.
-A fifth-degree polynomial was selected for $k$.
-The bounds of $W_\alpha$ were set at 7 and 13 Hz.
+SGF and peak detection parameters were defined as follows:
-$pDiff = .20$, meaning that the largest peak detected within $W_\alpha$ had to register a PSD value at least 20% greater than that of the next largest peak to qualify as the PAF estimate for that channel.
+$F_w$ = 11 frequency bins (corresponding to a frequency span of ~2.69 Hz); $k$ = 5; $W_\alpha$ = [7, 13 Hz]; $pDiff = .20$, meaning that the largest peak detected within $W_\alpha$ had to register a PSD value at least 20% greater than that of any other peak to qualify as the channel PAF estimate.
 Although this criterion constitutes an arbitrarily defined threshold, we know of no objective standard (or theoretical rationale) that can be used to guide the determination of this necessary boundary condition.
 However, we consider it a strength of this approach that this limit must be explicitly defined prior to data analysis, and uniformly applied across all encountered cases.